onflow/flow-go/ledger/README.md

 ![proof image](/ledger/docs/proof.png?raw=true "proof")

 ### binary Merkle *trie*
-A binary Merkle trie in this context is defined as a compact version of binary Merkle tree, providing exact same functionality but don’t store unnecessary nodes.
+A *binary Merkle trie* in this context is defined as a compact version of binary Merkle tree, providing exact same functionality but don’t store unnecessary nodes.

 ![binary partial trie image](/ledger/docs/trie_update.gif?raw=true "binary partial trie")

 ### forest
-A forest holds a set of binary Merkle tries, given a parent trie and a batch of updates it creates a new binary merkle trie and adds it to the forest.
+A *forest* holds a set of binary Merkle tries, given a parent trie and a batch of updates it creates a new binary merkle trie and adds it to the forest.

 ![forest image](/ledger/docs/forest.png?raw=true "forest")

 ### compact forest
-A compact forest construct new trie after each update (copy on change) and reuses unchanged sub-tries from the parent.
+A *compact forest* construct new trie after each update (copy on change) and reuses unchanged sub-tries from the parent.

 ![compact forest image](/ledger/docs/reuse_sub_trees.gif?raw=true "compact forest")

 ### path finder
-Path finder deterministically compute a path for a given payload.
+*Path finder* deterministically computes a path for a given payload.
 Path finder is responsible to make sure the trie grows in balance and relevant data are stored nearby so that the proof size can be optimized.

 ### partial binary Merkle trie
-A partial Merkle trie is similar to a Merkel trie but only keeping a subset of nodes and having intermediate nodes without the full subtrie.
+A *partial Merkle trie* is similar to a Merkel trie but only keeping a subset of nodes and having intermediate nodes without the full subtrie.
 It can be constructed from batch of inclusion and non-inclusion proofs.
 It provides functionality to verify outcome of updates to a trie without the need to have the full trie.

 ![partial trie image](/ledger/docs/partial_trie.png?raw=true "partial trie")